nasa/LHASA/README.md

-# Landslide Hazard Analysis for Situational Awareness
+# Landslide Hazard Assessment for Situational Awareness

 LHASA was created at Goddard Space Flight Center to identify the potential for rainfall-triggered landslides in real time.